liatrio/openo11y.dev/docs/human-systems/observing-human-systems.md

 # Observing Human Systems

 Many of us typically think of Observability in the context of observing a system of software (e.g. a collection of microservices that form a single product).
-But some of the advice provided by Open O11y describes how to observe a system of humans like a development organization.
+Some of the advice provided herein describes how to observe a human system like teams or development organizations.
 This is a much more sensitive activity.
 Open O11y offers these guiding principles to observing human systems ethically.

 ## Building A Culture of Safely Being Observed